TheJoobn/cs300-course-info-manager/README.md

           How has your work on this project expanded your approach to designing software and developing programs?

- - These projects in this course highlight the importance of well-planned software design and the effective use of data structures.

- - Through this course I have learned how to use, manipulate, and interpret different data structures and how to determine their runtimes.
-I have learned many different strategies for writing pseudocode, analyzing data structures, and implementing the right one for a specific task at hand.
+ - The projects in this course have highlighted the significance of meticulous software design and the efficient utilization of data structures.
+Over the duration of the course, I gained valuable knowledge and skills in employing, manipulating, and interpreting various data structures, while also understanding their runtime characteristics.
+The course equipped me with a many strategies for crafting effective pseudocode, thoroughly analyzing data structures, and selecting the most appropriate one for a given task.
+By emphasizing the importance of a well-planned software design and the effective use of data structures, this course has equipped me with the necessary tools and insights that I will be able to apply to future projects.

           How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?

- - These projects have helped me become more detailed in my pseudocode.
-They have also taught me necessary skills such as how to implement and make use of different data structures to achieve the same goal.
-My pseudocode and code have also become more readable and organized due to the assignments and projects.
-Overall, this in turn makes my work a lot more adaptable and maintainable for future adaptations and updates.
+ - These projects have helped me produce more detailed pseudocode.
+They have provided valuable opportunities to learn and apply essential skills, including the implementation and utilization of diverse data structures to achieve similar outcomes or goals.
+Thanks to the assignments and projects in this course, the organization and readability of my pseudocode and code has improved.
+This will allow me to produce work that is a lot more adaptable and maintainable for future adaptations and updates.